sturchio/Section_AI_MMBA_Project__August_2025/Project Repo/backend/BACKEND_GUIDE.md

-# 🧭 BACKEND\_GUIDE.md — Event Slammer Backend Walkthrough
+# 🧭 BACKEND\_GUIDE.md — Event_Ideate Backend Walkthrough

 ## 📁 Overview

-This backend powers the AI-enhanced ideation and session management for **Event Slammer**.
+This backend powers the AI-enhanced ideation and session management for **Event_Ideate**.
 It uses Express.js with simple modular routes and is ready for future expansion (auth, MongoDB, OpenAI, Pinecone).

 ---